openziti/desktop-edge-win/doc/dns/resolution.md

 added to the NRPT for that service which will tell windows that for the given intercept names DNS requests should be sent to the Ziti Desktop Edge for Windows DNS server for resolution.

+If interested in seeing configured NRPT rules.
+Once a Ziti Desktop Edge for Windows is running - any Ziti Services configured to be intercepted can be listed by issuing this powershell command: `Get-DnsClientNrptRule`.

 ### Fully Qualified Names

-DNS requests are considered "fully qualified" if the query in question contains a period within it.
-For example these are all considered "fully qualified" names:
+The Ziti Desktop Edge for Windows considers DNS requests as "fully qualified" if the query in question contains any period within it at any position and does not require a request to contain a trailing dot to be fully qualified.
+For example these would all be considered "fully qualified" names:

 * `this.is.an.intercept`
-* `my.server`
+* `my.server.`
 * `another-intercept.`

-Fully qualified DNS requests will first need to match a rule configured in the NRPT in order to be resolved.
-If no rule is matched the DNS request will be sent to the default resolvers configured by the operating system.
+Fully qualified DNS requests will first need to match a rule configured in the NRPT in order to be sent to the Ziti Desktop Edge for Windows DNS resolve for resolution.
+If no NRPT rule is matched the DNS request will be sent to the default resolvers configured by the operating system.

 ### Unqualified Domain Names